-When the parallel environments feature is used, the number of allocated slots is interpreted as the number of cores to be used.
-That is, the number of utilized cores is equal to the number of slots in this case.
+The parallel environment feature can be used to limit the number of cores used by the CLC Server jobs when running on the grid.
+When the parallel environments feature is used, the number of allocated slots is interpreted as the maximum number of cores to be used by the job.
+The parallel environment must be setup by the grid administrator in such a way that the number of slots corresponds to the number of cores.